openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 Overview
 --------

-.. note:: Consider this OEP an early draft to provide intent and gather feedback.
-The language and content of the OEP will change over time as we progress on this work and hammer out certain decisions.
+.. note:: This provisional OEP is expected to be updated with references to new ADRs as work progresses.

 * Adding an event bus to the Open edX platform allows asynchronous event messaging across services, which enables a number of improvements aligned with our architectural goals.